Afghan clothing

 Clothing in Afghanistan consists of the traditional style of clothing worn in Afghanistan.
 The various cultural exchanges in the nation's history have influenced the styles and flavors of contemporary Afghan designs.
-The national dress is the fusion of different ethnic groups in Afghanistan.
 The styles can be subdivided into the various ethnicities with unique elements for each.
 Traditional dresses for both men and women tend to cover the whole body, with trousers gathered at the waist, a loose shirt or dress, and some form of head covering.

 Men's clothing

-The perahan tunban is the standard traditional uniform dress for men, consisting of a tunic shirt, pants, and with (optional) head covering.
-This dress originates from the Pashtun lands but its use spread to most of Afghanistan.
-It remains the predominant dress for male villagers.
+The perahan tunban is the standard traditional outfit for men, consisting of a tunic shirt, pants, and optional head covering.
+It originates from the ancient nomadic eastern Iranians, ancestors to both Tajiks and Pashtuns, and remains traditional among people in Afghanistan.
 Some of the more famous varieties are the Kandahari Doozi and Herati Doozi styles.
-On the head is normally a turban (lungi): they are worn all over the country, but the fabric, color and style varies region by region.
+Turbans (lungis) are worn all over the country, but the fabric, color, and style vary from region by region.
 For example, an Uzbek hat from the north of the country is distinct from a Pashtun hat worn in the south.

 From a young age, boys often wear colorful caps with shiny "chips" of mirrors sewn into them.

 The karakul hat is made of sheep fur and is of typical Central Asian style.
 Normally worn by the more stylish or educated, these hats come in conservative colors.
-The chapan coat is another cloth of Central Asian origin that provides warmth in the winter, made of striped silk.
-The chapan gained international recognition in the 2000s when Afghan president Hamid Karzai always wore a green one.
+The chapan, made of striped silk, provides warmth in the winter.
+Chapans gained international recognition in the 2000s because Afghan president Hamid Karzai always wore a green one.